-The Group has elected to measure the non-controlling interest in NFT Technology Co., Ltd. at the non-controlling interest's proportionate share of the acquiree's identifiable net assets.
+The Group elected to measure the non-controlling interest in Minson Integration, Inc. and its subsidiaries at the non-controlling interest's proportionate share of the acquiree's identifiable net assets.

-The fair value of the identifiable assets and liabilities of NFT Technology Co., Ltd. as at the date of acquisition were:
+The fair values of the identifiable assets and liabilities of Minson Integration, Inc. and its subsidiaries as at the date of acquisition were: